Quasiperiodicity-induced bulk localization with self similarity in non-Hermitian systems: Detailed analysis on the self-similar structures

 Next, we include the longer-range hopping terms $t_2$ and $g_2$.
 These additional terms eliminate the critical potential strength and give rise to mobility edges, thereby enabling access to a regime where localized and extended states coexist.
 In this regime, we systematically track changes in spectral characteristics (e.g., EER) as the potential strength $V_0$ varies.

 For small but finite values of $t_2$ or $g_2$, the resulting mobility edge is expected to deviate only slightly from the critical value $V_c$ corresponding to $t_2 = g_2 = 0$, in the spirit of perturbation theory.
 It is therefore natural that the $r_e$ and $r_c$ plots in this regime, such as those in Figs.~\ref{Fig:re_IPR_NPR} and \ref{Fig:rc_IPR_NPR}, exhibit staircase-like structures.
 As discussed in the main text and Appendix~\ref{Appx:r_c}, the inclusion of $t_2, g_2 \neq 0$ gives rise to plateau features in $r_e(V_0)$ and $r_c(V_0)$ that reveal self-similar patterns, reminiscent of the structures seen in $p(E)$ within the Hermitian regime.
-More quantitatively, self-similar behavior persists even when $t_2/t_1$ or $g_2/t_1$ are on the order of $0.1$.
+More quantitatively, self-similar behavior persists even when $t_2/t_1$ or $g_2/t_1$ are on the order of $0.1$, as demonstrated in Fig.~\ref{Fig:re_IPR_NPR} in the main text.
+Here, Fig.~\ref{Fig:t2_ME_rcre} additionally shows the self-similar behavior of $r_e$ in the Hermitian limit by setting $g_1$ to zero.
 Empirically, numerical results show visible self-similar structures for $t_2/t_1 = 0.3$ (see Figs.~\ref{Fig:rc_IPR_NPR_old}) and even an unrealistically large value of $g_2/t_1 = 0.3$ (see Fig.~\ref{Fig:g2_ME_rcre}).

 While the inclusion of $g_2$ also induces a mobility edge, as shown in Fig.~\ref{Fig:g2_ME_rcre}(a), it exhibits a distinct shape from the effects of $t_2$: localization begins near the center of the spectrum.
 Another notable feature is the deviation between $r_c$ and $r_e$ for $V_0 \geqslant 3.1$ [see Fig.~\ref{Fig:g2_ME_rcre}(b)].
 As demonstrated in Figs.~\ref{Fig:g2_ME_rcre}(b,c), the self-similar structure for $g_2 \neq 0$ is more subtle and becomes visible only within a narrow range, $V_0 \in [2.2, 2.5]$, corresponding to the small steps in Fig.~\ref{Fig:g2_ME_rcre}(a).